Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

 \subsection{Numerical Results}

 The assumptions of Theorem \ref{thm:general-momentum-convergence} imply that Algorithms \ref{alg:generalized-momentum} and \ref{alg:dynamic-generalized-momentum} can be applied to find the dominant eigenvectors of non-symmetric operators whose eigenvalues of largest magnitude are real.
 Moreover, the benefits of the momentum-based approach show themselves primarily when the spectral gap is small.
-In this section, we construct example problems that satisfy these criteria.
-We also conduct numerical experiments on matrices from the SuiteSparse Matrix Collection \cite{davis2011university} that we select based on the same criteria (non-symmetric operators whose largest eigenvalues are real and tightly spaced).
+In this section, we demonstrate the method on example problems that satisfy these criteria.
 Code to reproduce the numerical experiments presented in this section is available at:

-\begin{remark} To account for the possible difference in complex phase between the output of Algorithm \ref{alg:generalized-momentum} and our ground truth vectors, we use the following measure of relative error:
+\begin{remark} To account for the possible difference in complex phase between the output of Algorithm \ref{alg:generalized-momentum} and our ground truth vectors, we use the following measure of relative error between unit vectors $\hat{\vect{x}}$ and $\hat{\vect{x}}_{\text{true}}$: